ashlinrichardson/MultiverseContagion_parallel/README.md

 <img src="./png/counts_mf_5_10.gif" width=450>

 Clearly increasing MINGLE_FACTOR also increase the intensity of the epidemic, however this parameter behaves differently.
 For example, next varying **MINGLE_FACTOR** from 1 to 5, could result in a significantly delayed epidemic.
-That is the behaviour of this parameter is not necessarily linear:
+Is the behaviour of this parameter linear?
+Hard to tell with a stochastic simulation.
+We'll revisit this after considering many simulation runs

 ```Rscript run.R 5 5```